jhpyle/docassemble/_docs/language.md

   - "English": en
   - "Español": es
 {% endhighlight %}

+Note that the function [`process_action()`] is called after setting `set_language()`.
+By default, [actions] are processed at the very beginning of your interview logic, before your YAML's `initial` and `mandatory` blocks are processed.
+However, if you have an `initial` block that needs to define some "ground rules," such as setting the operative language, you need to explicitly call `process_action()` in your `initial` block so that the "ground rules" are defined before actions are processed.

 Note that when a user is logged in, they have a user profile, and a `language` field is part of their user profile.
 The value of this